Rafi993/shame/README.md

 ## Shame
 Some times due to urgency you may have added some fix to your code that you are not proud of and may want to remove it.
-Mark the shamfull portion of your code as
+Mark the shameful portion of your code as

 ````
-// @shame This is a function that does something shamefull remove it later
+// @shame This is a function that does something shameful remove it later
 function getData(){
   // something shamefull
 }